-The LUT size will be the same as the camera's sensor pixel size; for the current Nano-5G standard firmware this is a 10-bit.
-All camera processing is performed at the 10-bit sensor pixel format of the camera, while the the output pixel format is 8-bit.
+The LUT size will be the same as the camera's sensor pixel size; for the current Nano-10G standard firmware this is a 10-bit.
+All camera processing is performed at the 10-bit sensor pixel format of the camera, while the output pixel format is 8-bit.

-The Nano-5G default neutral LUT programming is as follows:
+The Nano-10G default neutral LUT programming is as follows:

 • With Output Pixel format = 8-bit, the default LUT data is programmed to map the 1024 sensor pixel values to 256 output values.
-Therefore, LUT index "0 to 3" have the value "0", LUT index "4 to 7" have the value "1", and so on until the last group where LUT index "1020 to 1023" have the value "255".
+Therefore, LUT indices 0 to 3 have value 0, LUT indices 4 to 7 have value 1, and so on until the last group where LUT indices 1020 to 1023 have value 255.

-LUT data is selected either as a predefined gamma correction, or is programmed with individual values for various LUT index entries, or a user LUT data file is upload using the File Access controls.
+LUT data is selected as a predefined gamma correction, can be programmed with individual values for various LUT index entries or uploaded as a user LUT data file using the File Access controls.
 Refer to the Sapera documentation for information about the SapLut Class.
-Note that a SapLut file can be uploaded to the Nano-5G but cannot be read back.
+Note that a SapLut file can be uploaded to the Nano-10G but cannot be read back.